falcosecurity/falco-website/content/en/blog/tidal-registry-release/index.md

 This rule can be surfaced in Tidal Community Edition's Product Registry [here](https://app.tidalcyber.com/capability/03578cc7-45a6-5570-8386-2ec8b7c22a9f-Contact%20EC2%20Instance%20Metadata%20Service%20From%20Container).

 Once collected, it is possible to use those credentials for a short period of time in order to run operations on behalf of the impersonated IAM role, calling the AWS API directly.
-Using CloudTrail logs, the Sysdig team could see that the first API calls from the attacker were using the compromised cluster role.
+Using CloudTrail logs, the threat research team could see that the first API calls from the attacker were using the compromised cluster role.

 The attacker ran some AWS actions to gain persistence on the AWS platform, trying to create new users, groups, and bind new access keys to existing IAM users.
 Since Falco can handle events from AWS CloudTrail, we can easily detect when new users and groups are created under suspicious circumstances.